Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

 where $\hat \Psi(\mathbf x)$, $\hat \Psi^\dag(\mathbf x)$ are bosonic field operators, $U(\mathbf x)$ is an external potential, and $V(\mathbf x-\mathbf x')$ is the interaction potential.
 The number operator $\hat N = \int d^D\mathbf x\,\hat \Psi^\dag(\mathbf x)\hat\Psi(\mathbf x)$ and the momentum operator $\hat P = -i\hbar \int d^D\mathbf x\,\hat\Psi^\dag(\mathbf x) \bm\nabla\hat\Psi(\mathbf x)$ commute with the Hamiltonian and are therefore conserved in all physical processes.
 Our goal will be to compute the grand canonical partition function

-The system can be considered weakly interacting if the diluteness condition $|a_s| \ll L^D/N$ holds, where $a_s$ is the $s$-wave scattering length.
+The system can be considered weakly interacting if the diluteness condition $|a_s|^D N/L^D \ll 1$ holds, where $a_s$ is the $s$-wave scattering length and $L$ is the linear size of the system.
 In this scenario, a perturbative treatment of $\hat H$ is viable.
 At small temperatures, the standard perturbative approach introduced by Bogoliubov \cite{fetter, bogoliubov, landau9, leggett, andersen, pethick, pitaevskii} is based on the assumption that the system exhibits Bose-Einstein condensation (BEC), namely a macroscopic occupation of a single one-particle state described by the normalized wavefunction $\chi_0(\mathbf x)$.
 Writing the field operator in terms of annihilation operators as

 the macroscopic occupation of $\chi_0(\mathbf x)$ is realized by means of the Bogoliubov prescription $\hat a_0 \to \sqrt{N_0}$, where $N_0$ is the occupation number of $\chi_0(\mathbf x)$.
 This amounts to replace the zero-mode component of the field operator by the classical field